FCoinCommunity/api-docs/source/includes/en/_authentication.md

 let api = fcoin.authorize('key', 'secret', timestamp);
 ```

-FCoin uses API key and API secret for identification，Please visit the settings center and register as a developer to obtain API key and API secret。
+FCoin uses API key and API secret for identification，Please visit the settings center and register as a developer to obtain API key and API secret.

 In  addition to the public API, API key and signature are also included in FCoin's API request